dgerabagi/data-curation-environment/flattened_repo.md

             await fs.writeFile(outputFilePath, outputContent, 'utf-8');
             vscode.window.showInformationMessage(`Successfully flattened ${results.filter(r => !r.error).length} files to flattened_repo.md.`);

-            // After successful flattening, tell the frontend to focus the new file.
-            // The file watcher will handle the refresh, but we want to guide the user. const serverIpc = serverIPCs[VIEW_TYPES.SIDEBAR.CONTEXT_CHOOSER];
+            const serverIpc = serverIPCs[VIEW_TYPES.SIDEBAR.CONTEXT_CHOOSER];
             if (serverIpc) {
                 Services.loggerService.log("Triggering file focus after flattening.");
-                // Give the watcher a moment to trigger the refresh setTimeout(() => {
+                setTimeout(() => {
                     serverIpc.sendToClient(ServerToClientChannel.FocusFile, { path: outputFilePath });
                 }, 500);